 According to the Material Safety Data Sheet for sour natural gas condensate from ConocoPhillips (2012), condensates can cause lasting effects in aquatic environments and are considered to be toxic to aquatic organisms.
-In general, natural gas condensate is moderately to highly toxic via inhalation and thus could pose problems for all species which breath at or near the surface.
-As the diluent is liquid under ambient conditions, it could mix with water having detrimental effects for fish and aquatic insects.
+In general, natural gas condensate is moderately to highly toxic via inhalation, and thus could pose problems for all species that breathe at or near the surface (e.g., marine mammals and sea turtles).
+As the diluent is liquid under ambient conditions, it can dissolve or disperse into the water column, with potentially detrimental effects for fish and aquatic insects.

-6.1.2 Athabasca River
+6.1.2 Athabasca River Studies